Eligible Borrowers

 • The City must provide documentation of the street assessments currently in effect, any proposed adjustments, and evidence of the process followed to create the district and set annual assessments.

-• Reserve requirement is one year debt service, or 10% of the loan, whichever is less.
+• The Board will require a reserve account (one year debt service or 10% of the loan, whichever is less).

 Judgement

 Repayment Option Borrowing Statutes Loan Term Vote Req'd?
-Collateral

-General Fund 2-9-316 10 year no N/A
+General Fund 2-9-316 10 year no

-General Obligation** 2-9-319, 7-7-2202, & 7-7-2221 15 year no Full faith, credit & taxing power pledge
+General Obligation** 2-9-319, 7-7-2202, & 7-7-2221 15 year no

 Energy Retrofit Projects

 Repayment Option Borrowing Statutes Loan Term Vote Req'd?
-Collateral

 General Fund 7-5-2306, 7-7-2101,